awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.rst

 After you install PowerShell Core, you can find the AWS Tools for PowerShell Core on Microsoft's `PowerShell Gallery <https://www.powershellgallery.com/packages/AWSPowerShell.NetCore>`_ website.
-The simplest way to install the Tools for PowerShell Core is by running the :code:`Install-Module` cmdlet.
+The simplest way to install the AWS Tools for PowerShell Core is by running the :code:`Install-Module` cmdlet.
 First, start your PowerShell session by running :code:`pwsh` in a shell.

 .. note::